ThatGuyTristan/the-last-stand/README.md

-# the-last-stand
+# battlefield_sim-b-

-This is a very simple browser game made with base javascript, some jQuery, html, and css.
+recreating the original repository because i uploaded outdated files in the original one.

-To play, simply download the repository and open the index.html file.
+In hindsight, it may have been neater to just empty the old repository and upload the more recent files.